Damon-Zhong/BetterBiz/README.md

 ## Future development roadmap
 <p>In the foreseeable feature our Team has many ideas that can make this app more user friendly.
 The application that are to be added in the future are:</p>

+- Enable different functionalities for business users
+     - Claim business
+     - Create events/promotions for claimed businesses
+- Allow business users to advertise a promotion
 - Add additional categories
 - Improve search option by being able to combine categories (black owned + LGBT owned )
 - Expand our platform to other major cities
-- Allow business to advertise a promotion
+- Enable map/street view on business profile
-- Able to filter business based on distance of user location
+- Enable business sharing on social media platforms